jiawangbai/Multinomial-Random-Forest/README.md

 ## Run the demo

-To run the demo, simply run demo.py by default parameters.
+To run the demo (with default parameters), simply run demo.py by

 > python3 demo.py

 Modify the parameter CROSS_VALIDATION = True to run the cross validation.

 ## Reference
-If our work is useful for your research, please cite our paper as follows:
+If our work or this repo is useful for your research, please cite our paper as follows:

 ```
 @article{bai2021multinomial,